Why does everyone, all-of-a-sudden, have a service dog?

 Lest I get angry emails telling me that I don’t know what it’s like to have a disability and need an animal, I DO get it.
 I understand that many people legitimately need a service dog and even a comfort animal.
 Its the folks who actually need the service animals, like the one in the news this week, who will suffer from people cheating the system.

 I have two children of my own who both have disabilities (and one who brings her chicken everywhere she is allowed without her being classified as an official assistance chicken).
 We travel.
 We go through the hassles of owning pets.
 This summer, we were going to take advantage of the early-bird rates for the Cat Ferry (check them out if you haven’t, by the way) and take the Cat from Portland to Yarmouth, Nova Scotia.
 I had just about clicked on the ‘buy now’ button, when I remembered that our two pups would be accompanying us.
 Dogs are allowed on the Cat, but they have to remain either in the car or in the kennel in the hold of the ship for the entire (approximately six hour) crossing.
 I couldn’t bear putting our two dogs in a cage for six hours, so now we are going to make the trip via car — 24 hours round trip in an automobile with two teens and two dogs (vs. 12 hours round trip on a cruise ship).
-It would have been easier to get them certified as assistance animals — two kids with disabilities, two dogs… easy…and have the join us on deck.
+It would have been easier to get them certified as assistance animals — two kids with disabilities, two dogs… easy…and have them join us on deck.
 But what kind of person would do that?
 Unfortunately, there seem to be many of those kinds of people these days.

 So what am I going to do in my rental houses?
 I’m pretty laid back — if someone says they are bringing a service dog, therapy dog, assistance or comfort dog, whatever, I will allow it even if I question it.
 But sometimes I really wonder how people can sleep at night.
 Is it really worth it?